-When combined, springs and dampers control the relative motion between sprung and unsprung masses of your car, which influences overall tire performance.
+When combined, springs and dampers control the relative motion between sprung and unsprung masses of your car, influencing tire traction and overall handling.
+Despite that, many coilover brands focus a ton of their R&D on just the dampers; springs are usually plonked on as an afterthought to keep costs down.

 Qualities You Don’t Want in Your Springs

-That way you’ll know what to look for when you’re buying your next set.
+That way, you’ll know what to look for when you’re buying your next set.
 Knowing this stuff will also help you spot any potential issues that your current springs might have.

 Inconsistent Spring Rate